 Latin name: Betula pendula

-Birch wood is used to make brooms and fences.
-The bark of the tree is used for dying fishing nets and leather.
+Birch wood is used to make brooms and fencing.
+The bark of the tree can also be used for dying finshing nets and tan leather.

 Did you know that the silver birch is the national tree of Finland?